eclipse-tractusx/eclipse-tractusx.github.io/docs/tutorials/e2e/connect/deployComponents.md

 ---

-The [TXD] dataspace initially consists of several components: `Alice` and `Bob` (two Tractus-X EDC connectors), a Vault instance each, a Postgres database, a Managed Identity Wallet app, a Keycloak instance. `Alice` and `Bob` will be our dataspace participants.
+The [TXD] dataspace initially consists of several components: `Alice` and `Bob` (two Tractus-X EDC connectors), a Vault instance each, a Postgres database, a Managed Identity Wallet app, a keycloak instance. `Alice` and `Bob` will be our dataspace participants.
 Each of them stores their secrets in their respective vault instances, and there is a shared Postgres server, where each of them has a database.
-MIW and Keycloak are central components, they only exist once and are accessible by all participants.
+MIW and keycloak are central components, they only exist once and are accessible by all participants.

 :::note